 A key function of risk management is to appraise the organization of risk and avoid surprises.
 This can be achieved in today’s complex business environment by having a fluid and dynamic risk management culture supported by tools that create transparency into the organization’s risk and control environment.

 Yet many organizations still have a formal cadence of an annual risk assessment with quarterly updates.
 Unfortunately, a static cadence provides little confidence to executives, the board, or regulators that risks that occur with a higher frequency may be missed.
-Cyber threats, distributed denials of service (DDoS), and other technology-based threats occur, potentially, multiple times a day.
+Cyber threats, distributed denials of service (DDoS), and other IT risks aren't annual events – they're practically daily challenges.

 Integrated governance, risk and compliance software can make the metric management process dynamic and fluid.
 Dashboards organize data from a disparate array of sources across the entire enterprise and consolidate it to quickly visualize changes in the risk profile whether it is by role, function, or the organization as a whole.